fernando4476/Cs351-GroupProject/README.md

 **Q6:** Which tech stacks will your group use?
 (Django + React or Flask + React)

-    we will use django + react
+e will use django + react

 ---
 # Full Stack Group Project Track